 Bryan: Well, sometimes.

 Such reports were always accompanied by scathing editorials written by the likes of the caustic wit H. L. Mencken.
 As a result, the Scopes trial devastated the fundamentalist movement.
 Bryan’s true identity as a populist politician and spokesman was replaced by the image of a fundamentalist Pope.
-The character of the movement as an intellectually-engaged phenomenon with power centers in places like Chicago and Philadelphia was recast into something distinctively rural, unlearned and southern.
+The character of the movement as an intellectually-engaged phenomenon with power centers in places like Philadelphia, Chicago, and Minneapolis was recast into something distinctively rural, unlearned and southern.
 As inaccurate as such representations were, they deeply influenced the way that Americans came to see fundamentalism.
 During the years that immediately followed the Scopes debacle, cultural ridicule drove the fundamentalist tradition to self-examination.
 The result was three distinctive groupings.

 Closed Fundamentalism classifies those who, with little change, defended Protestant orthodoxy and a nostalgic early Americanism against modern trends.
 This approach is represented by the baseball-player-turned-preacher, Billy Sunday, Carl McIntire and his Twentieth Century Reformation Movement, Billy James Hargis and his Christian Crusade of Tulsa, Oklahoma, and Bob Jones University.
 As a direct affront to the Federal Council of Churches--which later replaced “Federal” with “National’—in September 1941 McIntire, a prominent leader among the separatist fundamentalists, organized the American Council of Christian Churches.
 Its purpose was to be militantly pro-fundamentalist and anti-modernist.
 Hallmarks of this branch of the movement included a vehement rejection of both pacifism and any coexistence with suspected Communism, which was thought by these fundamentalists to be rampant.